tobyesmith/singularity101/building.md

 # 📄 Building images

-A more realistic example could be to setup a real instance, before that, lets demonstrate the use of definition files.
-Definition file is a set of instructions or commands, with the goal to prepare the image for final user.
+A more realistic example could be to set up a real instance, before that, let's demonstrate the use of definition files.
+Definition file is a set of instructions or commands, with the goal to prepare the image for the final user.
 This includes setting up environment variables, installing software.

-This is the Singularity Workflow (a development cycle), which is similar to the below steps:
+This is a Singularity Workflow (a development cycle), which is similar to the below steps:

 1. Create a `sandbox` container.
 2. Get into the container with the `--writable` option.